 - Rates and Council Tax are the responsibility of the tenant.

 Expiration of the Agreement

 - The majority of our agreements are fully protected by the Security of Tenure provisions contained in Part 2 of the Landlord and Tenant Act 1954.
 You will be informed at the outset if this is not the case.
-Fuller's is entitled to serve a notice at least six months before the end of the tenancy or lease stating whether it requires possession of the property as a managed house or if it is prepared to negotiate with the tenant or lessee for a further term.
+Fuller's is entitled to serve a notice at least six months before the end of the tenancy stating whether it requires possession of the property as a managed house or if it is prepared to negotiate with the tenant for a further term.
 We would again like to put your mind at rest and confirm that in nearly all cases we will wish to renew and at this stage will enter into the same negotiations as described in the rent review section of this brochure.
 If, however we wish to take the house back as a managed house you will be entitled to compensation at the statutory rate.
 In certain circumstances an agreement will be outside of the Landlord and Tenant Act.
 These normally allow six months notice on either side throughout the term.
 If it is our intention to end the agreement at expiration you will be notified at least six months in advance of the termination date.

 - The various payments, which the tenant makes to the landlord under the tenancy, will each be subject to VAT at the standard rate applicable.